Zaidos/dotnet_style_guide/README.md

 - Line indentation should be set to two spaces.
 Due to the nature of .NET development shops, certain variable and class names can become rather lengthy.
-  Anything larger indent size will cause too much horizontal scrolling, even on larger monitors.
+  Any other size will cause too much horizontal scrolling, even on larger monitors.
 - Interface, Class, Method, Switch/Case, and conditionals braces should always open and close on a new line.